Somerville (video game): Plot

 The man is taken to the undersea headquarters of the military organization.
 A scientist has the man utilize the red and blue powers in a series of tests in front of an audience.
 It is implied that the three soldiers were a strike force originally intended to assault the main alien vessel, and the man is being tested to see if he can adequately replace the dead red and blue soldiers.
 The facility suddenly comes under attack.
 The man and the purple soldier enter a cannon that harnesses their powers to launch them at an opening in the main alien vessel.

 The man awakens in his home alongside his family, as if the previous events were merely a nightmare, but he soon discovers that he is in a simulation generated within the main alien vessel.
 Exploring deeper inside the vessel, the man comes across pods holding other people in similar simulations, and frees them.
 He also frees the purple soldier and gains his ability.
-At one point, the man comes upon a bench where a simulacrum of his family is gathered.
-He may sit down on the bench, which results in his death, or continue onward.
+At one point, the man comes upon a bench where a simulacrum of his family is gathered; he may sit down on the bench, which results in his death, or continue onward.
 At last, the man enters a vast chamber, where countless other people stand before a trio of alien entities.
 The entities summon another simulation of the man's house and family.
 There are three outcomes depending on how the man responds.
 First, he may enter the simulation, surrendering to the aliens to be with some semblance of his lost family again; the post-credits scene shows the false house surrounded by a still sea, and it is unlit and seemingly devoid of life.
 Second, he may ignore the offering, and appears to sacrifice himself to destroy the alien entities and defeat the invasion; the post-credits scene shows the dog sitting alone in front of the family's now-overgrown house, with fallen alien vessels crumbling around it, and as an unseen craft approaches the house from above, the dog looks up and wags its tail.
 Third, he may summon a cell holding his family, and sacrifice himself to release them.

 Over the course of his journey, the man sees alien orbs communicating with each other.
-When the man repeats these signals, the alien entities let the man reunite with his family and transport them all back to the house, with the spaceships starting to return to space.
+At the end, should the man repeat these signals in the correct order, the alien entities let him reunite with his family and transport them all back to the house, with the spaceships starting to return to space.